 Digital inkjet printing for textiles made its appearance at the fag end of last century.
 Today it is the most exciting zone in the textile value chain.
-Estimates vary but most would agree that the rate of growth of digital printing in the textile industry exceeds 10% year on year.
+Estimates vary but most would agree that the rate of growth of digital fabric printing in the textile industry exceeds 10% year on year.

-Digital inkjet printing has been a game-changer in the textile industry.
+Digital inkjet fabric printing has been a game-changer in the textile industry.
 It transcends existing boundaries of creativity and therefore profit margins.
-The benefits of digital textile inkjet printing have been gone over and over again but who should invest in digital inkjet fabric printing?
+The benefits of digital textile inkjet fabric printing have been gone over and over again but who should invest in digital inkjet fabric printing?
 The answer is far from “anybody who can afford to invest a few hundred thousand dollars”.
-This is why some of the biggest and most prominent textile companies in India, Nigeria, Iran, Egypt, Colombia, Brasil have still not taken the first step into digital printing.
+This is why some of the biggest and most prominent textile companies in India, Nigeria, Iran, Egypt, Colombia, Brasil have still not taken the first step into digital fabric printing.

 1. Not an alternative production technique

-Digital printing is not competing with conventional rotary or screen printing that may collectively be termed analogue printing systems.
-Digital printing cannot match the economy of scale that an analogue system affords.
+Digital fabric printing is not competing with conventional rotary or screen printing that may collectively be termed analogue printing systems.
+Digital fabric printing cannot match the economy of scale that an analogue system affords.
 There are digital printers that match printing speeds of analogue systems but that’s another story that has to be looked into – not one size fits all.

-Even today most of the digital inkjet printers that get sold in the world have printing speeds of less than 100 sqm/hour.
+Even today most of the digital inkjet fabric printers that get sold in the world have printing speeds of less than 100 sqm/hour.
 The most important thing for an investor is to understand what digital printing can, analogue printing cannot.

-Only when an investor sees value in what digital printing can, beyond the boundaries of analogue printing does it make for a successful business venture.
-Only those who are ready to invest in marketing and business development for an enhanced product offering will reap the real rewards of digital printing.
+Only when an investor sees value in what digital fabric printing can, beyond the boundaries of analogue printing does it make for a successful business venture.
+Only those who are ready to invest in marketing and business development for an enhanced product offering will reap the real rewards of fabric printing.
 It is not just creating value but also understanding the value and conveying the value down the sales channel right up to the person wearing a garment that is digitally printed.